-Our opener belongs to a high-end price point category, and it’s widely considered as exceptionally valuable among studio engineers and audiophiles alike.
-In short, the DT 1990 Pro stands for a professional studio headphone set that boasts a huge level of durability, provides excellent comfort and amazing resolution and imaging.
+Our opener belongs to a high-end price point category, and it’s widely considered exceptionally valuable among studio engineers and audiophiles alike.
+In short, the DT 1990 Pro stands for a professional studio headphone set that boasts a huge level of durability, provides excellent comfort and has amazing resolution and imaging.

 First of all, these headphones are as sturdy as they make them.
-They band is padded with comfortable leather materials, which feels rather comfortable in combination with the soft, medium-sized cups made of memory foam.
+The band is padded with comfortable leather materials, which feels rather comfortable in combination with the soft, medium-sized cups made of memory foam.

 The sound signature of these cans is neutral, although the bass is slightly more pronounced than it should be.
 That’s not too much of a downfall, however, as the soundstage is perfectly balanced, making it absolutely perfect for recording, mixing, and mastering.